Afrobeats: 2020s

 In July 2020, the British Official Charts Company announced it would be creating an 'Official UK Afrobeats Chart' to track the sales and streaming data of afrobeats songs in the UK.
 In the year prior, afrobeats artists had spent a collective 86 weeks on the Official Chart Top 40, compared to 24 in 2017, and the amount of afrobeats artists in the UK Top 40 had doubled in that period.
-The company claimed it was the one of the 'world's first official charts' for afrobeats music.
+The company claimed it was one of the 'world's first official charts' for afrobeats music.

 During the Nigerian End SARS protests in October, Davido's song "Fem" was described as a 'protest song' for the movement.
 The song was prominently played outside the government secretariat in Lagos, to protest and drown out the Lagos governor who was attempting to speak to the protestors.
+The Burna Boy song “20 10 20” was created in response to the Lekki Massacre perpetrated by SARS on 20/10/20, where the police forces killed 12 protestors at the Lekki Toll Gate.
+Lyrics of the song include “Twentieth of October 2020 / You carry army go kill many youth for Lekki / Na so water o, water runaway my eye / Nothing you go talk wey go justify the case of their murder.”
+The political nature of these songs highlights how Afrobeats has been used as a political tool to express community distress and gain awareness for issues facing contemporary Africa, particularly Nigeria.

 In April 2021, Davido's song "Fall" became the first Nigerian afrobeats song to receive over 200 million views on YouTube.
 In the same year, Wizkid and Tems became the first Nigerian pop artists to earn a spot on the Billboard Hot 100 with their song "Essence", while Burna Boy became the first African artist to earn 100 million streams across three albums each on Spotify.

-A range of new artists, such as Rema, Fireboy DML, Tems, and Joeboy, began to gain widespread popularity around the early 2020s, with a defining sound of R&B-infused, and sometimes trap-influenced, afrobeats music.
+A range of new artists, such as Rema, Fireboy DML, Tems, Joeboy, and Ayra Starr began to gain widespread popularity around the early 2020s, with a defining sound of R&B-infused, and sometimes trap-influenced, afrobeats music.
 In January 2022, Fireboy DML was the first Nigerian artist to reach the number two position on the UK Singles Chart with his "Peru" remix featuring Ed Sheeran.
-Rema released his debut album Raves & Roses in March 2022.
+In addition, artists such as Sarz and Niniola incorporated house influences into their music (on songs such as "Ibadi" and "Shaba").
+This style of music has sometimes been dubbed 'afro-house', denoting the fusion of afrobeats and house music.